robmclaughliniv/satisfactories/satisfactories-app/memory-bank/activeContext.md

 ## Current Work

-### Data Model Enhancement
+### Data Model & Storage Migration
 1. **User Management**
-   - Added User as top-level object
-   - User preferences and settings
+   - Migrated user preferences and settings to PostgreSQL.
-   - World collection management
-   - Data migration support
+   - World collections are now managed in the PostgreSQL database.
+   - Data migration from local storage to PostgreSQL has been implemented for core models, with ongoing testing for edge cases and rollback support.

 2. **World Enhancements**
-   - Added game version tracking
-   - Added difficulty settings
-   - Added coordinate system
-   - Added power statistics
-   - Added tagging system
+   - Enhanced world properties including game version tracking, difficulty settings, coordinate system, tagging, and power statistics.
+   - The WorldForm component has been updated to interact with API endpoints that persist data in PostgreSQL.

 3. **Factory Improvements**
-   - Added categorization
-   - Added operational status
-   - Added location tracking
-   - Added power management
-   - Added building counts
-   - Enhanced efficiency tracking
+   - Advanced factory features such as categorization, operational status, location tracking, power management, building counts, and efficiency tracking have been integrated.
+   - The factories API now queries PostgreSQL to retrieve up-to-date data.

 4. **Resource System**
-   - Added resource type system
-   - Added purity levels
-   - Added transport methods
-   - Added efficiency calculations
-   - Added rate management
+   - Resource type definitions, purity levels, transport methods, rate calculations, and efficiency tracking have been migrated to PostgreSQL.
+   - A dedicated resources table has been introduced and is managed via database migration scripts.

 ### Recent Changes
-- Implemented complete data hierarchy
+- Completed full migration from local storage to PostgreSQL for core data models.
+- Updated the WorldForm component to use API endpoints for data persistence.
-- Enhanced form interfaces
+- Enhanced form interfaces, error handling, and UI responsiveness for desktop users.
-- Added data migration support
-- Updated storage service
+- Deployment pipeline updated to include database migration steps.

 ## Next Steps

 ### Immediate Tasks
 1. **Data Migration Testing**
-   - Test migration of existing worlds
+   - Test the migration of existing world data.
-   - Verify data integrity
+   - Verify data integrity within PostgreSQL.
-   - Handle edge cases
+   - Address edge cases and implement robust rollback mechanisms.

 2. **UI Enhancements**
-   - Add power usage visualization
-   - Add efficiency indicators
-   - Add resource flow diagrams
-   - Enhance mobile layouts
+   - Finalize integration of API-based data persistence in UI components.
+   - Refine error handling and user feedback within forms.
+   - Optimize the desktop UI performance and responsiveness.

 3. **Feature Implementation**
+   - Expand API endpoints to support complete CRUD functionality.
-   - Add resource validation
+   - Strengthen server-side validation and security measures.
-   - Add power grid calculations
-   - Add efficiency optimization suggestions
-   - Add resource chain visualization
+   - Enhance integration tests covering data flow between the UI and PostgreSQL.

 ### Technical Debt
-- Add comprehensive test coverage
+- Increase comprehensive test coverage for migration and API endpoints.
-- Implement error boundaries
-- Add loading states
-- Enhance accessibility features
+- Implement detailed logging for migration processes and API errors.
+- Update documentation to reflect new PostgreSQL workflows and architecture changes.